basarat/demo-typestyle/06-classes/script.md

 * Because it generates just classNames it is very easy to integrate theming into our component by simply taking a `className` property. (add a class name prop)

-* We can generate a class on the fly using TypeStyle.
+* The users of our component can use any framework they want to author the CSS class.
+They can even generate a class on the fly using TypeStyle.

 ```js
 import * as React from 'react';